JamieMac96/calorie-tracker-android-app/README.md

 ### Back end:
 * MySQL database.
 * PHP scripts to handle requests.
-* Hosted on an AWS EC2 instance to provide universal access.
+* Hosted on an AWS EC2 instance.

 # Functionality / Usage:
 * **Sign up:** Users sign up using an email and password.